ipfs-inactive/examples/examples/websites/README.md

 ```

 Now, you can test that it worked by viewing: `http://localhost:8080/ipns/<your peer id>`.
 And also try the same link on the public gateway.
-Once youre convinced that works,
+Once you're convinced that works,
 lets again hide the hash.
 Change your DNS TXT record to `dnslink=/ipns/<your peer id>`,
 wait for that record to propogate, and then try accessing `http://localhost:8080/ipns/your.domain`.